Search

 1. Quality Concerns: Gloves are not meeting quality standards to provide sufficient barrier protection to the virus - be alert to counterfeit products

-2. Supply Chain Labor Issues: Reports of slave and forced labour in glove factories are again making headline news.
+2. Supply Chain Labour Issues: Reports of slave and forced labour in glove factories are again making headline news.

 Quality Concerns